Jacques Arthuys: Organisation civile et militaire

 Arthuys met Colonel Alfred Touny in Saumur during a veterans' reunion.
 Touny helped create the Organisation civile et militaire (OCM).
 The OCM was formed in December 1940 through the merger of the group headed by the Arthuys, the professional officers Colonels Alfred Heurtaux and Alfred Touny, and the group headed by the economic consultant and lobbyist Maxime Blocq-Mascart.
 The two groups had complementary structures.

 Blocq-Mascart's group provided leadership, while the Arthuys group could provide the rank and file drawn from the pre-war National Confederation of the Middle Classes.

 Arthuys headed the OCM, which had a structure based on the military.

 The First Bureau was in charge of general organization and directed by Jean Mayer, the Second Bureau was headed by Touny and dedicated to Intelligence, the Third Bureau was in charge of operations, also under Jean Mayer.
 Blocq-Mascart retained Civil Affairs.

 The OCM soon began to absorb or make contact with other small groups and networks.

 The OCM drew its recruits from senior industrialists, civil servants and professionals.
-The first priorities were collection of intelligence and organization of fighting units.
+The first priorities were the collection of intelligence and the organization of fighting units.

 The group also published Cahiers that discussed the post-war economy and politics, which gave it the reputation of being elitist and technocratic.